-During the year ended December 31, 2021, we sold equity securities that were not registered under the Securities Act as described below.
-As described in Note 9 to our consolidated financial statements, the Adviser is entitled to an annual management fee payable monthly in cash, shares of common stock, or BREIT OP Units, in each case at the Adviser's election.
-For the years ended December 31, 2021 and 2020, the Adviser elected to receive its management fees in Class I shares.
-We issued 30.1 million unregistered Class I shares to the Adviser in satisfaction of the 2021 management fees through November 2021.
-Additionally, we issued 4.0 million unregistered Class I shares to the Adviser in January 2022 in satisfaction of the December 2021 management fee.
+During the year ended December 31, 2022, we sold equity securities that were not registered under the Securities Act as described below.
+As described in Note 10 to our consolidated financial statements, the Adviser is entitled to a management fee equal to 1.25% per annum payable monthly in cash, shares of common stock, and/or BREIT OP Units, in each case at the Adviser's election.
+For the years ended December 31, 2022 and 2021, the Adviser elected to receive its management fees in Class I shares.
+We issued 51.3 million unregistered Class I shares to the Adviser in satisfaction of the 2022 management fees through November 2022.
+Additionally, we issued 4.8 million unregistered Class I shares to the Adviser in January 2023 in satisfaction of the December 2022 management fee.